-In 1956 Bridget Riley attend an exhibition of American Abstract Expressionist art at the Tate Gallery, London, it was the first exhibition of its kind in the country and had a significant impact on her creative thinking.
-She started painting in a more exploratory style, mainly influenced by Henri Matisse and Bonard, and she started to visit more exhibitions, renewing her contact with the artworld.
+In 1956, Bridget Riley attended an exhibition of American Abstract Expressionist art at the Tate Gallery, London.
+It was the first exhibition of its kind in the country and had a significant impact on her creative thinking.
+She started painting in a more exploratory style, mainly influenced by Henri Matisse and Bonard, and she started to visit more exhibitions, renewing her contact with the art world.

-Riley was awarded the ACA Critics Prize in 1963 and in 1964 she was awarded a Peter Stuyvesant Foundation Travel bursary to the USA.
-In 1968 she won an International Painting Prize at the Venice Biennale.
+Bridget Riley was awarded the ACA Critics Prize in 1963 and in 1964 she was awarded a Peter Stuyvesant Foundation Travel bursary to the USA.
+In 1968, she won an International Painting Prize at the Venice Biennale.
 She has been given honorary doctorates by Oxford (1993) and Cambridge (1995).
-In 1998 she became one of only 65 Companions of Honour in Britain.
-In 2012, she became the first woman to receive the Sikkens Prize, the Dutch art prize recognizing the use of colour.
+In 1998, she became one of only 65 Companions of Honor in Britain.
+In 2012, she became the first woman to receive the Sikkens Prize, the Dutch art prize recognizing the use of color.